1301 Carpenter Ave, Iron Mountain, MI 49801Call: 800-428-8149

 LOW TENSION (NORMAL PRESSURE) GLAUCOMA

-Tests & diagnosis
+Tests & diagnosis01_glaucoma_with_border

-glaucoma An examination of the eye may be used to diagnose glaucoma.
+An examination of the eye may be used to diagnose glaucoma.
 However, checking the intraocular pressure alone is not enough because eye pressure changes.
 The doctor will need to examine the inside of the eye by looking through the pupil, often while the pupil is dilated.

 Tests may include: Visual field measurements, gonioscopy (special lens to see angle channels), retinal exams, optic nerve imaging (OCT), pressure tests, dilation and more, depending on your circumstance.